top of page

 Maintaining the purchasing power of your invested money has become more challenging in the past 10 years because of historically low checking, CD and bond rates of return.
 Most financial advisors have encouraged their clients to take on greater risk for their longer-term investments, but the level of risk that is tolerable for each client is personal.
 As with many financial decisions there is a trade-off between financial success and peace of mind.

-John Krehbiel is an independent, fee-for-advice, financial planner who specializes in helping busy couples and tech professionals in Brevard County, Florida.
-Krehbiel Financial LLC is a Registered Investment Advisor in the State of Florida and Texas.
+John Krehbiel is an independent, fee-for-advice, CERTIFIED FINANCIAL PLANNER(TM) professional who specializes in helping busy couples and tech professionals in Brevard County, Florida.
+Krehbiel Financial LLC is a Registered Investment Advisor in the State of Florida..
 The information in this article should not be relied upon for the purposes of transacting securities or other investments.
 You should consult with a financial advisor or other professional to determine what may be best for your individual needs.

 Post: Blog2_Post